b4you/EmpAppDocs/Server/gettingstarted/Installation.rst

                                     "isUsing": true,
                                     "url": "the hosting of AD API",
-                                    "port": port of the host (it is a number), "clientId": "here is the cliendId that define in AD API" }
+                                    "port": port of the host (it is a number), "clientId": "here is the cliendId that defined in AD API" }

 Setup backend
 -------------

-Backend has 2 environment, one for testing environment and the other is production environment.
+Backend has 2 environments, one for testing and the other is for production.
 It can enable or disable production in ``index.js``.
 Just comment out the code ``process.env.NODE_ENV = "production";`` to run it in testing environment.

 Configuration consist of default and production.
-When it is in production environment, some of configuration sections in the production will be used.
+When it is in production environment, some of configuration sections in the default will be replaced by production.

 It is simply to configuration backend, there many sections in configuration file.